-At Better Hearing Australia, our Hearing Advisors can provide the latest information about buying hearing aids, helping you make informed decisions about choosing a hearing aid provider and getting the best quality audiological services.
+At Better Hearing Australia (VIC), our Hearing Advisers can provide the latest information about buying hearing aids, helping you make informed decisions about choosing a hearing aid provider and getting the best quality audiological services.

 Become informed about the types of hearing aids; the range of models and brands; the features and programs; and the range of prices.
 Prior knowledge about any such significant purchase is standard procedure.
 Find out more by contacting us.